kubestellar/kubestellar/docs/content/direct/core-chart.md

 helm upgrade --install ks-core oci://ghcr.io/kubestellar/kubestellar/core-chart --version $KUBESTELLAR_VERSION
 ```

-The above command will install KubeFlex and the Post Create Hooks, but no Control Planes.
+Either if of the previous way of installing KubeStellar chart will install KubeFlex and the Post Create Hooks, but no Control Planes.
 Please remember to add `--set "kubeflex-operator.isOpenShift=true"`, when installing into an OpenShift cluster.

 User defined control planes can be added using additional value files of `--set` arguments, _e.g._: